 And never forget that sometimes, the growth does not come from us.
 There might be nothing both of you have equal interests in to learn and grow together, and you might have nothing to teach your partner.
 What now?

 Allow him/she to grow by himself or herself.
 Most young couples can’t accept this because it seems like the relationship is going to fall apart when two are going in a different direction.
 It’s not.
 It’s very common to have the husband as a lawyer and the wife as a nurse.

 It’s fine and it’s essential to allow your partner to grow on his/her own term.
 What you need to do it to support and encourage him/her by the side.

 Accept the appreciation, the advice, the kindness, the effort, the care, and the love from your partner.
 It’s not a symbol of being weak.
 Sometimes, we feel bad when our partner did something for us.
 And without any reason, we get frustrated and angry about their action and effort.

-This will only harm the relationship, it’s not being strong, it’s being ignorance.
-The last core human need is contribution, everyone want to feel they can do something for others.
+This will only harm the relationship, it isn’t about being strong, it’s ignorance.
+The last core human need is the sense of contribution, everyone wants to feel they can do something for others.
 You and I love the feeling when we have done something beyond ourselves.

 So, accept the contribution from your partner with thanks, appreciation, and love!
 This will only enhance your relationship more than you can imagine.

 Now you might ask: “Are you telling me every human being in the world has only these 6 needs?
 If yes, why is everyone so different and complicated?”

 First, yes.
 This is the 6 core universal human needs that I believe in (learned from Tony Robbins).
 But why we’re so different and complicated?
 It’s because we all have different beliefs, focus, and level of intensity for those needs.